 Pro tip– Organize the swap by size and gender so that people can easily find what they are looking for without digging through everything.

 Schoola is an online seller of used clothing that gives 40% of the proceeds from each sale to schools.
 When you donate, you can choose the school you’d like the proceeds from each of those clothing items to go to.
 This is my kind of fundraiser.
 Way better than having your kids pester friends and neighbors to buy overpriced cookie dough or wrapping paper.

 But back to how I get clothes for free.
-After I tried Schoola for the first time (when you sign up you get $20 credit), I shared my referral link.
+After I tried Schoola for the first time, I shared my referral link.
 It’s easy to share your referral link with your friends by email or on Facebook or other social media.
-With the referral link, your friends will each get $20 credit and you’ll get $20 after they use their credit.
+With the referral link, you’ll get some store credit after they make their first purchase.

 And now, my favorite way to get clothes for free….

 My favorite way to get free clothes is on ThredUp.
 ThredUp is an online used clothing boutique for women’s and children’s clothing.
 They are very particular about the clothing they accept.
 They only take top name brands that are in pristine condition.
 Most items that I have received from ThredUp are nearly new.